gbmhunter/blog/content/electronics/circuit-design/sallen-key-filters/_index.md

 One disadvantage of the Sallen-Key filter is that the Q of the filter is very sensitive to component variations, which can be a problem, especially for high-Q filter sections.

 The Sallen-Key filter is closely related to a _voltage-controlled voltage source (VCVS)_ filter.
 Some literature makes the distinction of a Sallen-Key filter having unity gain, and the VCVS filter including non-unity gain by connecting a resistor divider from the output to the inverting terminal of the op-amp.
-However we will consider them one and the same for the purpose of analysis, as the unity-gain version is a special subtype of the generalized with-gain version.
+However we will consider them one and the same for the purpose of analysis, as the unity-gain version is a special subtype of the generalized variable-gain version.

+Another popular alternative to the Sallen-Key topology is the Multiple Feedback (MFB) topology[^bib-ti-active-low-pass-filter-design].

 ## Low-Pass Sallen-Key Filter